CityOfPhiladelphia/ais-geocoding-example/README.md

 #### Setup
 From the project files, look for the file called [sample_config.py](sample_config.py).
 In order for this package to work, you will need to change the following variables:

-- `input_file` will need to be the path to the input csv file with addresses/account #s you need geocoded.
-(This should have a clean address or account number field, [for example](ais_geocoding_example_input.csv).
+- `input_file`: The name of the input csv file with addresses/account #s you need geocoded.
+(This should have a clean address or account number field, [for example](ais_geocoding_example_input.csv)).
-- `output_file` should be the path to the output file you want the package to write.
+- `output_file`: is the name of the output file you want the package to create.
-- `ais_response_fields_for_output` Here the default is the OPA Account Number and lat long coordinates.
-However, you may want to add other fields depending on your departmental needs.
-Here's a list of some [optional parameters](https://github.com/CityOfPhiladelphia/ais/blob/master/docs/APIUSAGE.md#ais-feature-types).
+- `geocode_field`: Name of field in input file that contains the data to be sent to the API.
+This field can be an _address, block, intersection, OPA account number, Regmap ID and coordinates_.
+Our sample specifies an address.
+See documentation for [details](https://github.com/CityOfPhiladelphia/ais/blob/master/docs/APIUSAGE.md#search).
+- `input_fields_for_output`: A list of fields from the input csv that should be included in the output csv.
+If left empty, all fields from the input csv will be included in the output csv.
+- `ais_response_fields_for_output` List of fields from the AIS API response object to be included in the output csv.
+[Other fields](https://github.com/CityOfPhiladelphia/ais/blob/master/docs/APIUSAGE.md#ais-feature-types) can additionally be included.
 - `gatekeeper_key` this key is necessary for the api to work.
 Request one by emailing maps@phila.gov

 #### Run